Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Spectating respawn button was available when clicking on non available MHQ
 - Fixed: Show main target color winner side in the TT version (green for draw) again
 - Added: Russian translation (WIP) to Stringtable
+- Fixed: Deliver sidemission start corrected in Altis mission.sqm files
+- Fixed: Sabotage at base did spawn default A3 unit instead of RHS units in the RHS versions
+- Fixed: Containers were floating at some Farps in the Altis versions

 3.99g
 ATTENTION: TT Altis Blufor mission.sqm file has changed